-Laura Hatfield, PhD, is an assistant professor of health care policy (biostatistics).
+Laura Hatfield, PhD, is an associate professor of health care policy (biostatistics).
 Her research focuses on trade-offs and relationships among health outcomes.
 In particular, she develops statistical methods that incorporate multiple sources of information, relationships among outcomes, and loss functions to improve decision making.
 Dr. Hatfield has particular expertise in Bayesian hierarchical modeling.

 Dr. Hatfield’s primary methodological contributions are in multiple outcome modeling.
 From her early work in joint models for longitudinal and survival outcome to recent work on multiple quality measurements, her hierarchical models allow researchers to attribute variation across multiple levels of the data and explore emergent patterns.
 Recently, Dr. Hatfield has combined patient preferences and regulator loss functions with hierarchical outcome models to improve treatment and safety decision making.